couchbase/cbft/DESIGN.md

 where IP-addresses can be assigned once the 2nd node appears in a couchbase cluster.

-## Handling IP address changes

-At this point, the metadata stored in the Cfg includes the -bindHttp ADDR:PORT command-line parameter value.  cbft uses that bindHttp ADDR:PORT to as both a unique node identifier and also to implement scatter/gather queries.
+At this point, the metadata stored in the Cfg includes the -bindHttp ADDR:PORT cmd-line parameter value.  cbft uses that bindHttp ADDR:PORT to as both a unique node identifier and also to implement scatter/gather queries.

-A simple proposal is when ns-server discovers it must change the IP address of a node (such as when cb-01 is added to the "cluster" of cb-00), then ns-server must run some additional (proposed) work...
+A simple proposal is that when ns-server discovers it must change the IP address of a node (such as when cb-01 is added to the "cluster" of cb-00), then ns-server must run some additional (proposed) work...

 * ns-server stops cbft's MCP (Managed, Central Planner).